Ophthalmology (Eye) Practice Test 3

 - Cataract

 Explanation: Answer reason: Cataract is the leading cause of blindness in many low- and middle-income settings, including Nepal, largely due to age-related lens opacification and limited access to timely surgical correction.
 Compared with glaucoma, trachoma, and vitamin A deficiency, cataract contributes the highest overall burden of avoidable blindness in the population.
 Cataract blindness is typically reversible with surgery, whereas the others are less common as a primary nationwide cause or are more preventable/regionally variable.
-Category reason: This question tests epidemiology and causes of ocular disease (blindness etiologies), which falls under Ophthalmology rather than nursing care decisions or prioritization.

 What is the white, protective outer layer of the eye?